-Jill Cunningham earned a B.A. in Liberal Studies from Westmont College in 2005, as well as a Multiple Subject Teaching Credential in 2006.
-Miss Cunningham began working at the former Santa Barbara Christian School in 2008.
+Jill (Cunningham) McLemore earned a B.A. in Liberal Studies from Westmont College in 2005, as well as a Multiple Subject Teaching Credential in 2006.
+She began working at the former Santa Barbara Christian School in 2008.
 She enjoys the opportunity to work with young students at Providence and considers it a privilege to be a part of the school community.

 Anne Hammer earned a B.A. degree in Liberal Studies from Westmont College where she was named the Outstanding Liberal Studies Student for 2012.
 She completed her Multiple Subject Teaching Credential in 2012 and joined the Providence faculty in 2013.
 She is truly an outstanding educator and passionate about her faith and her calling.

 Christa Jones earned a B.S. degree in Elementary Education and Mildly Mentally Handicapped Education from Huntington University in Indiana, and a Master’s Degree in Education from Indiana Wesleyan.
 Mrs. Jones has been teaching since 1999 and joined the former Santa Barbara Christian School faculty in 2009.
 She and her husband, Doug, have two sons who attend Providence.